Philadelphia Eagles vs. New York Giants NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Over/under insights

-- Philadelphia has combined with its opponents to score more than 45.5 points in seven of 11 games this season.
+- Philadelphia and its opponents have gone over the current 45.5-point total in seven of 11 games (63.6%) this season.

-- New York and its opponents have combined to score more than 45.5 points in four of 10 games this season.
+- The combined points per game average of the two teams, 45.9, is 0.4 points above Sunday's over/under.

-- The two teams combine to average 45.9 points per game, 0.4 more than the over/under in this contest.
+- The 48.2 points per game these two squads have allowed to opponents this season are 2.7 more than the 45.5 total in this contest.

-- This contest's over/under is 2.7 points lower than the 48.2 these two squads combine to give up per game in 2020.

-- Eagles games this season feature an average total of 48.6 points, a number 3.1 points higher than Sunday's over/under.
+- The Eagles and their opponents have scored an average of 48.6 points per game in 2020, 3.1 more than Sunday's total.

 - The 46.7 PPG average total in Giants games this season is 1.2 points more than this game's over/under.